 To determine if you have a mental health condition, a mental health provider will work with you and your loved ones to assess:

-- Your signs and symptoms.
-Your mental health provider will ask about your signs and symptoms, when they began and how they've affected your life.
+- Your symptoms.
+Your mental health provider will ask about your symptoms, when they began and how they've affected your life.
 How you perceive your thoughts and behaviors and how much your signs and symptoms affect your daily activities can help determine what's normal for you.
 For instance, you might realize that you aren't coping well or that you don't want to do the things you used to enjoy.
 You might feel sad, hopeless or discouraged.
 If your sadness has a specific cause, such as divorce, your feelings could be a normal, temporary reaction.
-However, if you have signs and symptoms that are severe or don't go away, you could have depression.
+However, if you have symptoms that are severe or don't go away, you could have depression.
 You might also need to have a physical exam to rule out any underlying health conditions.

 - Others' perceptions.
 Your perceptions alone might not give you an accurate picture of your behavior, thoughts or ability to function.
 Other people in your life can help you understand whether your behavior is normal or healthy.
 For example, if you have bipolar disorder, you might think your mood swings are just part of the normal ups and downs of life.
 Your thoughts and actions, however, might appear abnormal to others or cause problems at work, in relationships or in other areas of your life.

 Each mental health condition has its own set of signs and symptoms.
 In general, however, professional help may be warranted if you or a loved one experiences:

 - Marked change in personality, eating or sleeping patterns